On the Instability of Fractional Reserve Banking: Calibrated Examples

-Specifically, the parameter $C$ is set to match the average money stock to GDP ratio, 0.2578, and the parameter $\eta$ is set to match the elasticity of $z/y$ with respect to $i$.
-The target semi-elasticity is estimated by the following regression
+Specifically, the parameter $C$ is set to match the average money stock to GDP ratio, which is $0.1473$, and the parameter $\eta$ is set to match the elasticity of $z/y$ with respect to $i$.
+The target elasticity is estimated using the following regression:

-for 1983-2008 and the estimated elasticity is $\beta_1=-0.1012$.
-The closed-form solutions of targets from the models can be found in Appendix \ref{sec:closed}.
+The estimated elasticity is $\beta_1 = -0.0661$.
+In Model 2, agents can use unsecured credit in DM trade, and the monitoring probability $\mu$ is set to match the amount of unsecured credit in the economy as a fraction of output, which is $0.0466$.
+Its model counterpart is $\sigma\alpha b/y$.
 Table \ref{tab:param} shows the calibrated parameters and the target moments.